New to CallRail? Don't get lost in translation.

 Simulcall - A feature in the Call Flow Builder that allows multiple destination numbers to ring simultaneously when someone dials your tracking number.
 The first destination number to answer the call will be connected to the caller, while the rest of the connection attempts are canceled.

-Tags - Call tags allow you to easily sort and categorize your calls.
+Tags - Tags allow you to easily sort and categorize your calls, texts, and form submissions.
 Each company in your account has its own set of customizable color-coded tags.
 Tags can also be used as part of your Call Flow.

 Tracking Number - A unique phone number that when dialed allows you to monitor, record, automatically transcribe and score phone calls to your business.
 Your tracking number will forward to a different number that you already own.